 French learning begins in Year 1 at St John’s CE Primary School.
 Children can choose to attend a variety of French Clubs.
 At these clubs, the children are introduced to basic words and phrases through songs and games.

-Language learning supports Literacy as children’s French learning focuses on the four key skills of Reading, Writing, Speaking and Listening.
-They take part in role-plays, conversations and question and answer work, sing songs and recite, perform to an audience and respond to a wide range of aural and written stimuli.
-Writing activities are introduced in Year 3 and increase in subsequent years as Literacy skills are developed.
+Language learning supports literacy as children’s French learning focuses on the four key skills of Reading, Writing, Speaking and Listening.
+They take part in role-plays, conversations and question and answer work, sing songs, recite, perform to an audience and respond to a wide range of aural and written stimuli.
+Writing activities are introduced in Year 3 and increase in subsequent years as skills are developed.